-(1) A single person, who may be an elderly person, displaced person, disabled person, nearelderly person or any other single person; or away from the home because of placement in foster care is considered a member of the family);
+- 1. A single person, who may be an elderly person, displaced person, disabled person, nearelderly person or any other single person; or - (2) A group of persons residing together, and such group includes, but is not limited to: (i) A family with or without children (a child who is temporarily away from the home because of placement in foster care is considered a member of the family); (ii) An elderly family.